 Now that we've covered equipment for beach photography, let's turn to subject matter.

-As with all photographs including beach photography, we suggest you keep NYI's Three Guidelines uppermost in your mind when you shoot.
+As with all photographs including beach photography, we suggest you keep NYIP's Three Guidelines uppermost in your mind when you shoot.

 - Guideline One: What's my subject?